Supporting the Social Care Profession

 Life Under the ‘Clapping for Carers’ Radar – Part Three

 We are a member led organisation, so everyone who uses us has a voice about what we do and how we work.
-In social care speak its ‘being’ whilst when we talk with commissioners it can be termed as ‘participant feedback’.
+In social care speak its ‘being person centred’ whilst when we talk with commissioners it can be termed as ‘participant feedback’.
 For us it is about community and responding to member need.
 We think that this gets harder the more you grow but actively listening and then doing is the key.

 We also found out from Skills for Care that having 50 staff puts us into being a larger social care organisation, 90% are smaller than us.
 In contrast the very biggest social care organisations are often in the private sector, can be owned by private equity firms and the press queries whether the debt they have may be holding what they do back.
 Some larger social care organisations are bigger charities and operate regionally or nationally.
-There are merits in this but we do like being smaller and local, it makes us focus on ourhere in Leeds.
+There are merits in this but we do like being smaller and local, it makes us focus on our members here in Leeds.
 Challenges are always aplenty, including getting the balance right between financial resource for investment in service in the here and now and investment for future strength.
-In the long term we take the approach of using our charitable status here to seek grants to offer opportunities to our which traded and statutory funding can’t support.
-During the pandemic the support from these funders such as the National Lottery Community Fund, Leeds Community Foundation and now the Henry Smith Charitable Foundation has been essential in adapting how we work so we can best support our in difficult times.
+In the long term we take the approach of using our charitable status here to seek grants to offer opportunities to our members which traded and statutory funding can’t support.
+During the pandemic the support from these funders such as the National Lottery Community Fund, Leeds Community Foundation and now the Henry Smith Charitable Foundation has been essential in adapting how we work so we can best support our members in difficult times.

 Our staff and employment in social care